Delayed / Missing / Damaged baggage and Restrictions

 Small Vehicles Powered by Lithium-ion Batteries

-These small vehicles include but are not limited to airwheels, solowheels, hoverboards, electric skateboards, mini-segways, balance wheels, etc. Due to the potential fire danger from the lithium-ion batteries that power them, EVA Air bans the carriage of these items as checked-in or carry-on baggage, with or without batteries.
+These small vehicles are included but not limited to airwheels, solowheels, hoverboards, electric skateboards, mini-segways, balance wheels, etc. Due to the potential fire danger from the lithium-ion batteries that power the devices, EVA Air bans the carriage of these items—with or without batteries—as checked-in or carry-on baggage (including the removed lithium battery, regardless of the watt-hour rating).

 Smart baggage with integrated lithium batteries and/or electronics: Lithium-ion battery-powered baggage, or "smart baggage", is any device with integrated lithium batteries, motors, power banks, GPS, GSM, Bluetooth, RFID or Wi-Fi technology.
 If you travel with smart baggage, please follow the regulations below:

 - Lithium batteries with a watt-hour rating exceeding 160Wh are forbidden for carriage.

 - Baggage where the lithium battery can be removed:

 - -- All transmitting functions must comply with "Regulations Governing the Use of Electronic Devices" in the in-flight magazine.

 - -- The baggage must meet carry-on baggage regulations.